plurai-ai/intellagent/README.md

-> To understand the key concepts and how the CHAS system operates, refer to the [system overview guide](https://chas-doc.plurai.ai/How_it_Works/how-it-works/)
+> To understand the key concepts and how the IntellAgent system operates, refer to the [system overview guide](https://intellagent-doc.plurai.ai/How_it_Works/how-it-works/)

 ## 🔍 Demo